 Mendelssohn's Italian Symphony sounded as the true orchestral showpiece that it is under Marlon's direction, with the first movement being performed with both excitement and elegance.
 It must be noted that the string section was seated with the first and second violins sitting across from each other, with cellos and violas inside on the right and left, respective.
 While this configuration can at times lead to balance issues, that was not the case for the violinists of the Havana Lyceum Orchestra – if there were ever a true (if I may) “level playing field”, this violin section is a prime example.

 Yes, a level playing field – and a very high one at that.
 During three days of masterclasses I heard tremendous performances of the Ravel Tzigane, Ysaye's hair-raising, sonatas by Beethoven, Introduction and Rondo Capriccioso, and concerti by both Brahms and Mozart.
-Havana-born violinist Janet Campbell, who currently teaches in Jamaica, shared some insight into musical education in Cuba.
+Havana-born violinist Janet Campbell, who currently teaches at the Bahamas Music Academy, shared some insight into musical education in Cuba.

 Janet also shared a glimpse of music education in Cuba: “From the beginning, students are taught to read music.
 For the advanced students, we use Galamian techniques as well as concepts from the Russian school.
 In schools, there are three exams per year: the first is with scales and technique, the second is playing pieces and the last is playing on concert, depending on the level of the student.”

 While Americans did not have direct access to Cuba due to the United States embargo against Cuba (1958-2014), the fact that a very high standard exists should not be surprising: as in ballet (Carlos Acosta) and jazz (Arturo Sandoval), violinists Andrés Cárdenes and Harlem Quartet member Ilmar Gavilan are just TWO of many Cuban musicians currently performing on the world's stages.